SvenSommer/darksky2influxdb/README.md

 ## Tested

-This is coded and tested on an RaspberryPi 3
+This is coded and tested on a RaspberryPi 3

 ## Authors